cnlohr/nosdk8266/README.md

 | 378 MHz | 464+32 | 244+8 | Runs slower on ESP8285. | ~189 MHz | **YES** |

-Interestingly, you might notice that the way this works is with a 1040 MHz.
+Interestingly, you might notice that the way this works is with a 1040 MHz high speed PLL clock and divides from that.

 ## Additional Remarks